maxritter/diy-thermocam-website/src/pages/docs/hardware/index.md

 ## PCB

-The printed circuit board has been created with Autosoft Eagle: http://www.autodesk.com/education/free-software/eagle.
+The printed circuit board has been created with **[Autosoft Eagle](http://www.autodesk.com/education/free-software/eagle)**.
 Use this software to open the .sch (Schematic) or .brd (Board) files.

-You can also use the Gerber.zip and upload it to any PCB service of your choice to manufacture the board, for example http://www.smart-prototyping.com/PCB-Prototyping.html.
+You can also use the Gerber.zip and upload it to any PCB service of your choice to manufacture the board, for example [PCB Protoyping](http://www.smart-prototyping.com/PCB-Prototyping.html).
 Dimensions are 89.4mm (w) x 68.4mm (h), 1.6mm thickness and 2 layers.

 [![FRONT](https://github.com/maxritter/DIY-Thermocam/raw/master/PCB/3.0/FRONT.PNG)](https://github.com/maxritter/DIY-Thermocam/blob/master/PCB/3.0/FRONT.PNG)